Clinical UM Guideline

 Two 24-week randomized, controlled, open-label studies (TORO-1 and TORO-2) included 955 individuals with HIV-infected treatment-experience consisting of 3 to 5 antiretroviral agents selected on the basis of the participants' prior treatment history and baseline genotypic and phenotypic viral resistance measurements.
 Subjects were randomized at a 2:1 ratio to subcutaneous enfuvirtide 90 mg given twice a day with background regimen or background regimen alone.
 Participants receiving enfuvirtide as a part of a combination of anti-HIV drugs experienced greater immunologic improvements and were twice as likely to achieve undetectable plasma levels of HIV compared to individuals receiving therapy without enfuvirtide (Lalezari, 2003; Lazarrin, 2003; Nelson 2005; Trottier, 2005).
 The two phase III multicenter trials required subjects to have either:

 In an optional 48-week extension study, Reynes (2007) and colleagues evaluated the long-term virologic and immunologic effects of enfuvirtide therapy.
 Viral load reduction of greater than or equal to 1.0 log10 from baseline was considered a response.
 Out of the original combined cohort of 955 individuals, 362 (55%) individuals in the enfuvirtide treatment group completed 96 weeks of the study.
 At 96 weeks, mean copies of viral load decreased from baseline -1.1 log10 for participants that switched from the control group to enfuvirtide plus optimized background (OB) antiretroviral therapy versus -2.1 log10 reduction in HIV-1-RNA copies for those in the treatment group.
 A viral load of less than 400 copies per millimeter was achieved for 26.5% of participants and 17.5% of the participants achieved less than 50 copies per millimeter.
 The investigators concluded safety and efficacy of enfuvirtide plus OB were durable in the 96-week study.

 A 2-year safety and tolerability study of enfuvirtide as salvage therapy was conducted in 23 Thai individuals with HIV-1 disease.
 A total of 96 weeks of treatment was completed by 74% (17) participants.
-Six participants withdrew prior to completion of the study, with two consents withdrawn, one adverse event reported, and three deaths from HIV related complications.
+Of the 17 participants, 6 withdrew prior to completion of the study, with 2 consents withdrawn, 1 adverse event reported, and 3 deaths from HIV related complications.
 Local injection site reactions were the most common adverse event and good control of the HIV disease was reported.